mikedijkstra/totalizer-old/README.md

-# Totalizer - Calculate and share important metrics in your Rails application.
+# Totalizer - Calculate and share product and engagement metrics in your Rails application.

-Totalizer makes it easy for Ruby on Rails developers to report on Acquisition, Activation, Activity, Engagement, Retention and Churn.
+Totalizer makes it easy for Ruby on Rails developers to report on Product and Engagement metrics.

-By defining two key metrics, Growth and Key Activity, all five reports can be generated.
+By defining three metrics, Growth, Vanity and Key Activity, you can generate reports on Acquisition, Activity, Vanity, Activation, Engagement, Retention and Churn.

 Metrics are only worthwhile if your team sees them so Totalizer includes notifiers for Slack and email.